Size 8: Personal life

 Size 8 married Samuel Muraya, a Kenyan DJ and music producer known as DJ Mo, in September 2013 and had two children.
-The couple have since divorced after 11 years of marriage, citing personal challenges and a period of reconciliation.
-On Valentine's Day 2025, DJ Mo surprised Size 8 with a heartfelt proposal, rekindling their relationship.
+The couple divorced after 11 years of marriage, citing personal challenges and a period of reconciliation.
+On Valentine's Day 2025, DJ Mo surprised Size 8 with a proposal, rekindling their relationship.
 Just days later, on 18 February 2025, the couple held a private wedding ceremony at JS Meadows in Sigona, Kiambu County, renewing their vows.